By Nesir Muradov

 Bitcoin is one of the cryptocurrencies that leads the market.
-The market capitalization of the Bitcoin exceeds 50% of the whole sector.
-The attraction to the Bitcoin caused its value to hit its highest price in late 2017.
+The market capitalization of Bitcoin exceeds 50% of the whole sector.
+The attraction to Bitcoin caused its value to hit its highest price in late 2017.
 However, people do not know the details of Bitcoin.
 Here we will examine the transactions in the Bitcoin blockchain.

 Transactions are one of the central parts of the Bitcoin blockchain.
 Since Bitcoin is the currency, then it should have ledgers and transaction details, at least.
 Those transactions are grouped and put into blocks by the system.
 Because transactions are necessary, this type of record is called a transaction-based ledger.
 It is required to know the difference between account-based and transaction-based bookkeeping.

-Account-based ledger is the ledger that main focus of records is the accounts.
+An account-based ledger is the ledger that main focus of records is the accounts.
 Each transaction refers to the accounts of people and determines whether there is an adequate amount of coins to do the transactions.
 We know that blockchain consists of hundreds of blocks.
 If we try to determine that the sending account has the right amount of money, then we have to analyze all blocks and calculate if it is correct.
 This process is very cumbersome.
 If we look at the first table, it is hard to identify Alice has the right amount of money to transfer at the end of the table.
 It is a short list we can calculate, but in real blockchain, it is hard to do.
 After calculation, we will see that it is not a valid transaction.

-A transaction-based ledger is a ledger that main focus of the records is the transactions itself.
+A transaction-based ledger is a ledger the main focus of the records is the transactions themselves.
 Each transaction refers to another transaction to check its validity.
 The number in the input line refers to another transaction and the exact person.
 In reality, those index numbers are the hash pointers to those transactions.
 Each transaction has its hash value.
-So just finding the previous transaction, we can identify that Alice has a specified amount of money in her account.
+So just by finding the previous transaction, we can identify that Alice has a specified amount of money in her account.
 Since you have to spend all of your coins once, you have to send another part of the money back to yourself, usually to your other account.
 If you want to transfer to two separate accounts, then you can do it by adding two different people to the output of the transaction.
 On the other hand, if you want to send from two separate transactions, then you can merge them in one input.